fpgmaas/deptry/docs/usage.md

 from typing import TYPE_CHECKING

 if TYPE_CHECKING:
-    # This import will not be extracted, as it is guarded by `TYPE_CHECKING`, and `from __future__ import annotations`
+    # This import will not be extracted as it is guarded by `TYPE_CHECKING` and `from __future__ import annotations`
     # is used.
-This makes the import not evaluated during runtime, and meant to only be evaluated by type checkers.
+This means the import should only be evaluated by type checkers, and should not be evaluated during runtime.
     import mypy_boto3_s3
 ```